pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 ---
-title: Migrate to Drupal 9 on Pantheon
+title: Migrate to Drupal 9 on Pantheon (Composer-managed)
-subtitle: Migrate a Drupal 9 Site to Pantheon
+subtitle: Migrate a Drupal 9 Site to Pantheon (Composer-managed)
 description: Migrate a Composer-managed Drupal 9 Site from another platform to Pantheon.
 categories: [develop]
 cms: drupal-9